I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Baby, don't you think you should put on your dress now," Kim suggested as she turned to Bonnie.
 She silently decided to give up the search for the "perfect" outfit because she realized she was only adding to Shego's stalling.
 She was going to get Shego to that dinner even if it killed Shego!

 "I'm fine.
 Shego's not ready yet," Bonnie pointed out, pointing behind her with her thumb.
 She could see in the vanity mirror that Shego was still sans pants.

 "Fine, Shego put whatever pants on.
 They're all nice and they're all black," Kim commanded.
 She could not understand why Shego was acting like she had such a wide choice when all of her clothes were some shade of green or black.

 "Don't rush me," Shego snorted, scanning her vast wardrobe.

 "Baby," Kim said while walking over to Bonnie.
-She leaned down so that her face was on level with the tanned attorney and she looked at Bonnie through the mirror instead of in the eye.
+She leaned down so that her face was on level with the attorney and she looked at Bonnie through the mirror instead of in the eye.
 "You look perfect.
 Anything more would be too much, so please put your dress on so we can leave."
-She caressed Bonnie's bare shoulders lightly, enough to make the lawyer crave more.
+She caressed Bonnie's bare shoulders lightly, enough to make her crave more.

 Bonnie was still going to object, but Kim was not done yet.
 She leaned over and planted soft, tender kisses to Bonnie's neck and behind her ear.
-The darker female could not help purring from the attention, which caused Cali to turn to them.
-Alpha Kimmie had struck again; Cali could not figure out how they managed to co-exist the way the group dynamics changed constantly, sometimes minute-by-minute.
+Bonnie could not help purring from the attention, which caused Cali to turn to them.
+Alpha Kimmie had struck again.
+Cali could not figure out how they managed to co-exist the way the group dynamics changed constantly, sometimes minute-by-minute.